pittcsc/pittcswiki/src/guides/academics/majors/comp-bio.md

 In general, this major is quite broad.
 Computational Biology has numerous sub categories ranging from evolutionary biology, systems biology, medicinal chemistry, and more.
 Consequently, this major isn’t the most specialized and students should expect a broad overview of methods in biology that computation is useful for rather than a specialization in a certain subfield.

 Fun facts:
-*   Completing CHEM 110, 120, 310, 320, and BIOSC 1000 will automatically complete the chemistry minor.
+*   Completing CHEM 110, 120, 310, 320, and BIOSC 1000 is the same as the requirements for the chemistry minor.
+As always, contact the registrar or official advisor for confirmation to declare.
-*   Completing the core CS courses and taking CS447 will complete the CS minor.
 *   CS is increasingly becoming a valuable skill for healthcare workers and researchers.
+*   Biomedical researchers with computer science knowledge are the most sought after in the field.
+*   The core CS courses in the major overlap with all except CS 447 of the CS minor.
+Note: you may or may not be able to declare the minor with the computational biology major in DSAS because of the credits overlap rule.
+Ask your advisors for more up to date information on this.

 Before Declaring:
 *   CS 0011 or equivalent in Python: CS 0008 is a possible alternative (offered more often and more flexible timing).
 Contact your advisor to see if it’s suitable still.
+You can also contact the major advisors to ask for a placement test to skip this requirement.
 *   BIOSC 150: This course covers biology topics such as cell structure, genetics, metabolism and photosynthesis, and foundational chemical concepts.
 This class is intended for natural science majors and is decently intensive.
 An honors course is available.
 *   BIOSC 160: This course covers biology topics such as evolution, ecology, reproduction, and biotechnology.
 Similarly, this is somewhat intensive.
 An honors course is available.
 *   CHEM 110: This covers the first half of chemistry topics from atomic theory to thermochemistry.
 An honors course is available.
 Note, a lab is included in the course.
 (4 hours once a week)